mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/02/01-ide-android-studio.md

 > *Selecting the programming language used to develop the app.*
 > Source: Javier Salvador (Original image) License: [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 Also on this screen, we can choose the minimum version on which our application will run, the `Minimum SDK`.
 If we choose a very recent version, we will be able to access the latest Android functionality.
 Nevertheless, this will greatly decrease the number of devices on which it can be installed.
 On the other hand, if we use an older version, it will be possible to install our app on many devices.
-However, we will have problems implementing some functionalities and in other devices performance might be an issue.
+However, we will have problems implementing some functionalities and, in other devices, performance might be an issue.

 For instance, if we choose API 28, Android 9.0 (Pie), Android Studio informs us that it can be installed on 69% of the devices.